 - The Tenancy Management Policy this replaces the Anti-Social Behaviour and Estate Management Policies.
 The CRTO agreed it would be better to have all tenancy issues contained in one policy.
-The CRTO agreed new timescales - The Allocations Policy the Housing Scotland - Act 2014 introduced some changes which meant the policy had to be reviewed.
+The CRTO agreed new timescales and categories of tenancy led complaints. - The Allocations Policy the Housing Scotland Act 2014 introduced some changes which meant the policy had to be reviewed.